fluent/fluent-bit-docs/pipeline/outputs/kafka.md

 #### Kafka Configuration File with Raw format

-This example fluent-bit config creates dummy records with the _payloadkey_ and _msgkey_ keys.
-The value of the _msgkey_ will be used as the Kafka message key and the value of the _payloadkey_ as payload.
+This example Fluent Bit configuration file creates dummy records with the _payloadkey_ and _msgkey_ keys.
+The _msgkey_ value is used as the Kafka message key, and the _payloadkey_ value as the payload.

 ```text